RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab4-devmanage.md

 <img src="../images/ocp-lab-devman-dc.png" width="500"><br/>

 <blockquote>
-Click on "dc-metro-map", under "Name", and check out the details within the deployment (above and to the right of the Pods circle).
+Click on "dc-metro-map", under "Name", and check out the details of the deployment
 </blockquote>
 <img src="../images/ocp-lab-devman-deployment-shortcut.png" width="700"><br/>

 <blockquote>
-Within the deployment for the dc-metro-map is a container summary that shows both the GUID for the image and the GUID for the git branch.
+Within the deployment for the dc-metro-map is a container summary that shows the detailed registry, container reference, and hash information, for the container that was deployed.
 </blockquote>
 <img src="../images/ocp-lab-devman-imageGuid.png" width="600"><br/>